 A large component of this work focuses on silicon based defences in plants.
-Our research determines how these can be enhanced to protect plants from pests and diseases and be made durable in the face of environmental change.
+Our research determines how these can be enhanced to protect plants from pests and diseases and make plants more resilient to environmental change.

-Scott became an Australian Research Council Future Fellow in 2017 to develop Australian research capacity in this field.
+In March 2023, Scott completed an Australian Research Council Future Fellowship which developed Australian research capacity in this field.
 We embrace partnerships with national and international collaborators to pursue our research goals and deliver meaningful outputs.

 TEACHING AND RESEARCH